lukechambers999/portfolio/README.md

-# Welcome to my football betting and analytics portfolio

 This repository showcases a selection of projects that I have been working on as part of my own sports betting operation, as well as other areas of sports betting and analytics that interest me.
-Each project below includes a quick intro and everything you need to run the code.
+Below is a quick intro to each project and instructions on how run and set up the analysis.
+The Notebooks are saved with outputs visible in the repository if you would prefer an overview.

 # Long Term Model